j-githaka/to-do/README.md

 # more info

-The app comes with a default todo entry you can always customize it on the index.js file.
+The app comes with a default todo entry you can always customize on the index.js file.

 ```javascript